worstcase/blockade/docs/index.rst

   freely communicate with the host system -- so you can still grab logs and monitor the application.

-Blockade is written and maintained by the `Dell Cloud Manager`_ (formerly Enstratius) team and is used internally to test the behaviors of our software.
+Blockade was originally developed by the Dell Cloud Manager (formerly Enstratius) team.
-We also release a number of other internal components as open source, most notably `Dasein Cloud`_.

 Blockade is inspired by the excellent `Jepsen`_ article series.

 Get started with the :ref:`guide`!